 |Type of HPV test||England||Northern Ireland||Scotland||Wales

 |Test of cure||Yes||Yes||Yes||Yes|

 An HPV test is carried out using the same sample of cells taken during a cervical screening test.
-In the laboratory the cells are analysed for current HPV infection.
+The cervical screening will happen in exactly the same way and then, in the laboratory, the cells will be analysed for current HPV infection.
 If the cells have been infected with HPV the test will give a positive result for high-risk HPV types.